How much sleep does your child need? Are they sleeping enough? What should parents do to ensure their kids get adequate rest?

 Children need adequate sleep to develop physically, mentally, emotionally, and socially.
 A healthy sleep pattern is essential for a child's growth and development.
 Inadequate sleeping leads to several health issues for your child.

-If your child still struggles with proper sleep after adopting all the means, it's time to consult your doctor.
+So, if your child still struggles with proper sleep after adopting all the means, it's time to consult your doctor.
+You may also take a few additional steps to ensure better sleep.
+Such as creating an ideal sleep environment, a bedtime routine and bringing home better mattresses.